ideasman42/nirw-search/readme.rst

 Motivation
 ==========

-There are many ways to search text files, so why add a new one?
+There are many ways to search text files, why add a new one?

 The main reason is I didn't find any existing solutions convenient, especially with multiple projects where I might want to launch different editors based on the language.